-To support Fanshawe's mission and the Multi-Year Pathways Plan indicated in strategic outcome 2.4, the College has developed and implemented a set of best practices rooted in research on the principles which guide academic mobility in the sector, province, and country.
-These best practices align with the vision and guiding principles outlined in the Policy Statement for Ontario's Credit Transfer System released by the Ministry of Training, Colleges and Universities (newly renamed Ministry of Advanced Education and Skills Development, MAESD) (2011, pp. 1; 4) and seek to promote academic integrity, applicant and student success and mobility and fairness and equity within the system (p.
-2).
+To support Fanshawe's mission and the Multi-Year Pathways Plan, the College has developed and implemented a set of best practices rooted in research on the principles which guide academic mobility in the sector, province, and country.
+These best practices align with the vision and guiding principles outlined in the Policy Statement for Ontario's Credit Transfer System released by the Ministry (2011, pp. 1; 4) and seek to promote academic integrity, applicant and student success and mobility and fairness and equity in the Recognition of Prior Learning Process.

 Fanshawe makes a commitment to: